What is XML External Entity, How to Find XXE Vulnerabilities and Patch Them

 Suppose the application consists of this input in its processing without properly checking it.
 In that case, the attacker can manipulate the behavior of the XML parser and potentially execute arbitrary code or access sensitive data.

 For example, an attacker could create an XML input containing a reference to a server file containing sensitive data, like a password file.
-The attacker could then use the XXE vulnerability to read the file’s contents and retrieve the sensitive information.
+By executing an XXE attack, the attacker could gain access to the file’s contents and retrieve critical information, posing significant security risks to the application.

 An Example of XXE Attack